victorolet/mini-supercomputer/storage/README.md

    lsblk
    ```

-3. Format the hard disk - In our case the main partition of the flash drive is at /dev/sda1
+3. Format the hard disk<br>
+ In our case the main partition of the flash drive is at /dev/sda1
    ```bash
    sudo mkfs /dev/sda1
    ```

-4. Create the mount directory
+4. Create the mount directory<br>
    The mount directory should be same accross all the nodes.
    In our cluster it is /cNlusterfs